Responsibilities of local councils

 - registration of births, deaths and marriages

-Councils are currently not responsible for the following areas:
+Local councils are not responsible for the following areas:

 - personal social services